 What Is Social Media Marketing?

-And the final what of the day is, “What is social media marketing?”
-We’re all familiar with social media, but how does it relate to your marketing.
+And the final “what” of the day is, “What is social media marketing?”
+We’re all familiar with social media, but how does it relate to your marketing?

 Ideally, social media marketing shouldn’t be much different than personal social media, just for your business.
-Social media marketing is a chance for you let customers get to know your business.
+Social media marketing is a chance for you to let customers get to know your business.

 Since for many people the internet and social media are basically the same thing, being on there is essential.
-Use social media to be a little more casual but stay within your brands voice and values.
+Use social media to be a little more casual but stay within your brand’s voice and values.

 Do I Really Need a Website?

 I hate to speak in absolutes, but honestly, the answer to whether your business needs a website is “almost definitely.”
-Even if some people do all their searching through social media, there are still a sizable portion of people who don’t, and your website serves multiple purposes.
+Even if some people do all their searching through social media, there is still a sizable portion of people who don’t, and your website serves multiple purposes.

 Not every website does it all and that’s ok.